floathub/sfh/README.md

 If you want to see more verbose information about what's going on, you can the '-v' flag to get more output.

-### Running at Boot
+### Running at Boot Time

-Because the intention is to have the script running at all times in order to relay data, it is generally desirable to have it run at boot time.
+Because the intention is to have the script running at all times in order to regularly relay data, it is generally desirable to have it run at boot time.
 This can be accomplished in a  number of ways, but the easiest is probably with a reboot directive in your crontab.
 When logged into your Rasberry Pi (or similar), edit your crontab by typing